MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

 ---

-# Machine Learning Server for Linux 9.2:  Virtual Machine on Azure
+# Machine Learning Server for Linux 9.3:  Virtual Machine on Azure

->Looking for an older or newer version?
-The newest version, 9.3, becomes available on Azure virtual machines several weeks after the on premises version is made generally available.
-For older versions, see these links: [R Server 9.1](r-server-vm-azure-linux.md), [ R Server 9.0.1](r-server-vm-azure-linux-9-0-1.md), or [R Server 8.0.5](r-server-vm-azure-linux-8-0-5.md).

 Machine Learning Server, formerly known as R Server, is the most broadly deployable enterprise-class analytics platform for R and Python available today.
-This virtual machine (VM) includes the Machine Learning Server version 9.2.1 for Linux (CentOS/RedHat version 7.2 or Ubuntu version 16.04).
+This virtual machine (VM) includes the Machine Learning Server version for Linux (CentOS/RedHat version 7.2 or Ubuntu version 16.04).

-This VM also includes the custom [R packages](../r-reference/introducing-r-server-r-package-reference.md) and [Python libraries](../python-reference/introducing-python-package-reference.md) installed with the product that offer machine learning algorithms, R and Python helpers for deploying analytics, and portable, scalable, and distributable data analysis functions.
+VM images include the custom [R packages](../r-reference/introducing-r-server-r-package-reference.md) and [Python libraries](../python-reference/introducing-python-package-reference.md) installed with the product that offer machine learning algorithms, R and Python helpers for deploying analytics, and portable, scalable, and distributable data analysis functions.

->[!Tip]
->We recommend that you use the new version of the Azure portal, and the Azure Marketplace.
-Some images are not available when browsing the Azure Gallery on the classic portal.
+> [!Note]
+> If you require an older version, see these links: [R Server 9.1-9.2.1](r-server-vm-azure-linux.md), [ R Server 9.0.1](r-server-vm-azure-linux-9-0-1.md), or [R Server 8.0.5](r-server-vm-azure-linux-8-0-5.md).

 ## Provision the Machine Learning Server Virtual Machine

-If you are new to using Azure VMs, we recommend that you review [this article](https://azure.microsoft.com/en-us/documentation/services/virtual-machines/linux/) for more information about using the portal and configuring a virtual machine.
+If you are new to using Azure VMs, we recommend that you review [this article](https://azure.microsoft.com/documentation/services/virtual-machines/linux/) for more information about using the portal and configuring a virtual machine.

 **To create the Machine Learning Server on Linux VM:**